MedVisBonn/MedVisBonn.github.io/index.md

 ---
-title: "SICS-155 Challenge"
+title: "SICS-155"
 ---

-Welcome to the Phase Recognition in Small Incision Cataract Surgery Videos (SICS-155) dataset webpage for the MICCAI 2025!
+Welcome to the **Phase Recognition in Small Incision Cataract Surgery Videos (SICS-155)** dataset webpage for the MICCAI 2025!
 Here you can find some general information regarding our challenge, and later on donwload links for the data and source code show-casing the evaluation procedure.

 ## Dataset Overview
 - **Name**: Small Incision Cataract Surgery Video Collection